Home

 Messages from a device on one serial port can be routed to devices on the other serial port.
 If the protocols are different, the QUCM acts as a protocol converter, allowing devices with different protocols to talk to each other.
 The QUCM can transfer data between slave devices on the two serial ports using its mailbox registers and the Autoscan feature.
 Serial ports are switchable to either RS-232 or RS-422/485 mode.

-The Ethernet port of the QUCM-OE can be configured to speak the SY/MAX 802.3 protocol as well as Modbus/TCP.
-SY/MAX 802.3 is the protocol used by the SY/MAX 450 and 650 processors.
-With this protocol, the QUCM-OE can be used to create a SY/MAX serial to SY/MAX Ethernet bridge.
+The Ethernet port of the QUCM can be configured to speak the SY/MAX 802.3 protocol as well as Modbus/TCP.
+SY/MAX 802.3 is the protocol used by the SY/MAX 450 and 650 processors and DEC VAX computers running SFW-390.
+With this protocol, the QUCM can be used to create a SY/MAX serial to SY/MAX Ethernet bridge.
 All of the configuration, statistic and mailbox registers appear as processor equivalent registers to SY/MAX devices.

-The Ethernet port with SY/MAX 802.3 protocol will accept messages with more than 3 drops, so it will support SFW-390 software and messages from devices other than 450 and 650 processors, such as other bridge devices.
-The QUCM-OE may be used as a replacement for the discontinued 140NOE311 SY/MAX NOE.
+The QUCM may be used as a replacement for the discontinued 140NOE311 SY/MAX NOE.
+Additionally, the QUCM configured for SY/MAX 802.3 protocol will accept messages with more than 3 drops, so it will support SFW-390 software and messages from devices other than 450 and 650 processors, such as other bridge devices.

-The QUCM-OE allows a serial port to act as both a Modbus and RNIM master simultaneously.
+The QUCM allows a serial port to act as both a Modbus and RNIM master simultaneously.
 This is useful for adding Modbus devices to previously existing RNIM radio networks.

 Ethernet Port

-The QUCM-OE enables any of these devices: To Access Any: Over These Media:
+The QUCM enables any of these devices: To Access Any: Over These Media:

 Modbus/TCP initiators: Modbus/TCP devices: Twisted Pair Ethernet